designeng/pipedrive-api/client/assets/docs/markdown/application-create.md

         addController: {$ref: 'appController'}
 ```

-`createApplication` factory has two options: in object `withRegions` listed available regions. `onStart` function will be ivoked immediately as `app.start()` will be called somewhere in the code.
+`createApplication` factory has two options: in object `withRegions` listed available regions. `onStart` callback will be ivoked immediately as `app.start()` will be called somewhere in the code.

-Note, that we pointed to object `{$ref: 'appController'}` - it will be extended with property `regions`, borrowed from Marionette.Application instanse.
+Note, that in facet `addController` we pointed to object `{$ref: 'appController'}`: it will be extended with property `regions`, borrowed from Marionette.Application instanse.